 I hit the water with a massive splash, and I can't imagine how much force was put on the housing.
 It was enough to crack it open and let some water in, so I spent the whole dive swimming around with the leak alarm beeping.
 No, I'm not so hapless as to keep diving with an actively leaking housing; I gave it a visual inspection every couple of minutes to confirm there was no liquid water pooling in the housing, and no stream of bubbles from anywhere.
 But let's just say I needed to learn a few things about caring for my precious baby.

 Now, 5 years later, I still have my same beloved OM-D E-M1 setup, and I am addicted to taking underwater photos.
-I have gone through two dome ports, one acrylic and one glass (thanks, Galapagos), but now I take really, really good care of my baby, and I have not had one catastrophic flood (knock on wood).
+I have gone through two dome ports, one acrylic and one glass (thanks, Galapagos), but now I take really, really good care of my rig, and I have not had one catastrophic flood (knock on wood).